calbergs/spotify-api/setup/spotify_api.md

     - Click on **CREATE AN APP**.
 Provide your app name and app description and then click create.<br>
     - Click on **EDIT SETTINGS** and provide a redirect URI and then click save<br>
     - Copy and save your Client ID and Client Secret<br>
-3. Define your query parameters for the GET request
+3. Define the query parameters in your custom link
     <p>- Link: https://accounts.spotify.com/authorize?client_id=your_client_id&response_type=code&redirect_uri=your_redirect_uri&scope=your_scope<br>
     - your_client_id = The Client ID saved from step 2 above<br>
     - your_redirect_uri = The redirect URI you provided in step 2 above.
 This needs to be the ENCODED redirect URI.
 You can encode the redirect URI by going to [urlencoder.org] (https://www.urlencoder.org/), pasting in the redirect URI, and then clicking encode.
 Ensure encode is selected and not decode.<br>
     - your_scope = Scope(s) needed for your requests.
 In this case we are using user-read-recently-played.<br>
-4. Make the GET request using the link in step 3 to obtain your authorization code
+4. Go to link created in step 3 to obtain your authorization code
     <p>- Paste the link from step 3 into a browser and hit enter<br>
     - Click Agree<br>
-    - Copy the new URL and save the authorization code (value after 'code=')<br>
+    - Copy the new URL and save the authorization code (value after 'code=' parameter)<br>
 5. Define your curl command
     <p>- Ensure you have curl by opening up command prompt/terminal and typing curl.<br>
     - Convert Client ID and Client Secret to a base 64 encoded string<br>